bhoward/focsipedia/docs/fp/types.md

-$\lnot A$ in ReasonML would be a function that takes a parameter of type `A` and throws an exception&mdash;if it is truly the case that there is no value of type `A` (that is, no proof of $A$, which is what we would hope if $\lnot A$ is true), then this function can never be called.[^This now accounts for all of natural deduction except for the double-negation elimination rule, which we already observed is difficult to justify from a computational viewpoint.
+$\lnot A$ in ReasonML would be a function that takes a parameter of type `A` and throws an exception&mdash;if it is truly the case that there is no value of type `A` (that is, no proof of $A$, which is what we would hope if $\lnot A$ is true), then this function can never be called.[^6]

+[^6]: This now accounts for all of natural deduction except for the double-negation elimination rule, which we already observed is difficult to justify from a computational viewpoint.
-It would allow us to go from knowing that $\lnot A$ is not true to somehow having a proof that $A$ is true, but there is a long distance from knowing that a number is not prime, for example, to being able to show that it is composite by giving its factors&mdash;much of modern cryptography relies on this distance!]
+It would allow us to go from knowing that $\lnot A$ is not true to somehow having a proof that $A$ is true, but there is a long distance from knowing that a number is not prime, for example, to being able to show that it is composite by giving its factors&mdash;much of modern cryptography relies on this distance!

 ## Exercises